 European Research and Innovation Actions

-We participate in a number of exciting EU H2020 and Horizon Europe projects having in all of them a key role in the definition of the system concepts, the execution of the technical tasks and the industrial exploitation of the project breakthroughs and results.
+We have participated in the past and are still participating in a number of ambitious EU H2020 and Horizon Europe projects having in all of them a key role in the definition of the driving ideas and system concepts, the execution of the technical tasks and the industrial exploitation of the project technology and results.

 Website